 1700s Sugar Trade

-The less processed brown sugars are popularly thought to contain slightly more vitamins, calcium and iron than refined white sugar, and are coming back into favor for this reason.
-However, brown sugar still has the same calories and negative effects that white sugar does on teeth, blood sugar and weight.
+Some people think brown sugar benefits include more vitamins, calcium and iron than refined white sugar because it's not as processed.
+But brown sugar still has the same calories and negative effects that white sugar does on teeth, blood sugar and weight.
 Whether brown sugar has any health benefits is a theory that remains unproven.